LaserINC/TicTaco/docs/developer-manual.md

 3. Install and set up Gradle: for instructions go to  https://gradle.org/install/#helpful-information

 	3.1.

-	3.2.

-	3.3.

-	3.4.
+Install the lastest complete version of gradle from: https://gradle.org/releases/

-4. Install and set up Travis:
+4. Make an account for Travis: https://travis-ci.org/

-5. Install and set up Heroku: for instructions for go to https://devcenter.heroku.com/articles/getting-started-with-java#introduction
+5. Make an account for Heroku: for instructions for go to https://signup.heroku.com/dc 5.1. get familier with Heroku https://devcenter.heroku.com/articles/getting-started-with-gradle-on-heroku#introduction

 Running the project